-Gary and I did a day trip to Arezzo when staying in Florence during our one-year adventure in 2019.
+Gary and I did a day trip to Arezzo while staying in Florence during our one-year adventure in 2019.
 It is on the main train line between Florence and Rome encompassing beautiful countryside along the way.
-It only takes about 45-minutes to an hour to get to Arezzo from Florence.
+It only takes about 45 minutes to an hour to get to Arezzo from Florence.

 We fell in love with this town on our day trip and decided to spend a month here later on in August.
 It was record-breaking heat throughout Western Europe during this time but we survived.
 After all, we have lived 30+ years in Phoenix, Arizona – but the difference was certainly the humidity.
 Something we are not used to.